jimenez10frank/jimenez10frank/README.md

 <h2 align="left">Hi 👋!
 My name is Frank Junior and I'm a Software Developer Student, from ROC Van Amsterdam!  :D</h2>
+<h3>ATTENTION: My projects are made trought School with Gitlab and the repository's are private wich leads to only being able to upload the files with 1-2 commits...</h3>

 ###